zqy-nku/Submission-to-Cloudflare-Full-Stack-Application/README.md

 ## Application Demo

-Please click [demo](https://internship-assignment-cloudflare.qingyuz.workers.dev/) to see my application.
+Please click [demo](https://internship-assignment-cloudflare.qingyuz.workers.dev/) to see my application :)

 ## What I have Done?